Sarnath: 5th century BCE – 6th century CE

 Buddhism further expanded in India during the Gupta (4th to 6th centuries) period.
-Faxian was a Chinese Buddhist monk who traveled extensively throughout northern India from 400-411 CE.
+Faxian was a Chinese Buddhist monk who travelled extensively throughout northern India from 400 to 411 CE.
 In his description of Sarnath, he mentioned seeing four large towers and two viharas with monks residing in them.

-6th century - 8th century
+6th – 8th centuries CE

 The influence of Buddhism continued to grow during the Later Gupta (6th–8th centuries).
 When Xuanzang visited Sarnath around 640 CE, he reported seeing hundreds of small shrines and votive stupas, and a vihara some 61 m in height containing a large statue of the Buddha.
 Xuanzang also wrote that "There are about 1500 priests here, who study the Little Vehicle according to the Sammatiya school.
 In his writings, Xuanzang mentioned a pillar constructed by Ashoka near a stupa that marked the location where the Buddha set the wheel of the law in motion.

-8th century - 12th century
+8th – 12th centuries CE

 During the Pala (8th–11th centuries) period, the rulers built new mahaviharas such as Odantapuri, Somapura, Jagaddala, and Vikramashila and patronised existing ones such as Nalanda and Sarnath.
-During this time, Buddhist pilgrims and monks from all over Asia traveled to Sarnath to meditate and study.
+During this time, Buddhist pilgrims and monks from all over Asia travelled to Sarnath to meditate and study.
 The Palas were the last major Buddhist dynasty to rule in the Indian subcontinent.
 They were replaced by the Gahadavala dynasty, whose capital was located at Varanasi.

 Although the Gahadavala kings were Hindu, they were tolerant of Buddhism.
 Inscriptions unearthed at Sarnath in the early 20th century indicate that some of the monasteries there enjoyed royal patronage from the Gahadavala rulers.
-For example, in a mid-12th-century inscription attributed to Queen Kumaradevi (consort of King Govindachandra), she takes credit for the construction or restoration of a living quarters for monks.
+For example, in a mid-12th-century inscription attributed to Queen Kumaradevi (consort of King Govindachandra) and member of the Pithipati dynasty of Bodh Gaya.
+She takes credit for the construction or restoration of a living quarters for monks.

 It is widely asserted that the structure referred to in the Kumaradevi inscription is the Dharma Chakra Jina Vihar, but the evidence for this is inconclusive.
 Whatever the case, it is likely to be among the last structures to be built at Sarnath prior to its destruction in 1194.
 The inscription, excavated at Sarnath in March 1908, is currently maintained at the Sarnath Archeological Museum.